 The Master’s of Science degree program in occupational therapy is offered by the Department of Occupational Therapy within the College of Health Sciences at Rush University.
 The program utilizes the Rush University and Rush University Medical Center facilities and opportunities throughout the curriculum.
 It provides the scientific and professional education for occupational therapists planning to practice in medical, educational and community-based settings.
 The program offers both full-time and part-time options.

-· Full-time enrollment: nine quarters (26 months) of full-time academic and clinical studies.
+· Full-time enrollment: nine quarters (27 months) of academic and clinical studies.

 · An optional elective for a master’s thesis is available.